Wislikofen

-Wislikofen is a former municipality in the district of Zurzach in the canton of Aargau in Switzerland.
+Wislikofen is a village and former municipality in the district of Zurzach in the canton of Aargau in Switzerland.
 On 1 January 2022 the former municipalities of Bad Zurzach, Baldingen, Böbikon, Kaiserstuhl, Rekingen, Rietheim, Rümikon and Wislikofen merged into the new municipality of Zurzach.

 Geography

 Wislikofen has an area, As of 2009, of 3.75 km2.
 Of this area, 2 km2 or 53.3% is used for agricultural purposes, while 1.33 km2 or 35.5% is forested.
 Of the rest of the land, 0.4 km2 or 10.7% is settled (buildings or roads).

 Of the built up area, housing and buildings made up 6.4% and transportation infrastructure made up 4.3%.
 Out of the forested land, 34.1% of the total land area is heavily forested and 1.3% is covered with orchards or small clusters of trees.
 Of the agricultural land, 28.5% is used for growing crops and 24.0% is pastures.